2. Understanding Topology

 Before we get stuck into this week, we are going to learn about Loops and Lists in Python.

 The list is one of the most versatile datatypes available in Python - it allows you to store multiple values of multiple different types in a single variable.
-It is written as a list of comma-separated values (items) between square brackets (e.g. ["one", 2, "iii", fish, "potato"]
+It is written as a list of comma-separated values (items) between square brackets (e.g. ["one", 2, "iii", fish, "potato"]).
+One of the best things about a list is that items in a list do not need to be of the same type (as you can see in the example, which is comprised of strings, numbers and variables).
+This level of flexibility is not available by default in many lower level languages, but it comes at a price in memory usage and speed.

-Can you see which are strings, variables and numbers?
+Can you see which are strings, variables and numbers in the above example?
 If you aren’t sure, ask!

 my_list = ["I", "love", "understanding"]